peanutbutterandcrackers/chiyoko/README.md

        super important pictures, but 1000 works just fine for most cases.

       -V turns on video processing.
 This doesn't take any arguments.
-The underlying avconv command that does the video processing is courtesy of Matthew Bro (@leklachu), a really cool guy.
+The underlying avconv command that does the video processing is courtesy of @leklachu, a really cool guy.

       -h or --help will give you usage information